abpframework/abp/docs/en/Themes/LeptonXLite/Angular.md

 ### Brand Component

 The **brand component** is a simple component that can be used to display your brand.
 It contains a **logo** and a **company name**.
-You can change logo via css but if you want to change logo component, the key is `eThemeLeptonXComponents.Logo`
+You can change the logo via css but if you want to change logo component, the key is `eThemeLeptonXComponents.Logo`

 ```js
 ///...